Molecularly imprinted polymer: Applications

 Niche areas for application of MIPs are in sensors and separation.
 Despite the current good health of molecular imprinting in general, one difficulty which appears to remain to this day is the commercialization of molecularly imprinted polymers.
 Despite this, many patents (1035 patents, up to October 2018, according to the Scifinder data base) on molecular imprinting were held by different groups.

 Fast and cost-effective molecularly imprinted polymer technique has applications in many fields of chemistry, biology and engineering, particularly as an affinity material for sensors, detection of chemical, antimicrobial, and dye, residues in food, adsorbents for solid phase extraction, binding assays, artificial antibodies, chromatographic stationary phase, catalysis, drug development and screening, and byproduct removal in chemical reaction.
-Molecular imprinted polymers pose this wide range of capabilities in extraction through highly specific micro-cavity binding sites.
-Due to the specific binding site created in a MIP this technique is showing promise in analytical chemistry as a useful method for solid phase extraction.
-The capability for MIPs to be a cheaper easier production of antibody/enzyme like binding sites doubles the use of this technique as a valuable breakthrough in medical research and application.
-Such possible medical applications include "controlled release drugs, drug monitoring devices, and biological receptor mimetics".
-Beyond this MIPs show a promising future in the developing knowledge and application in food sciences.
+Molecular imprinted polymers pose this range of capabilities in extraction through specific micro-cavity binding sites.
+Due to the specific binding site created in a MIP, this technique is showing promise in analytical chemistry as a method for solid phase extraction.
+The capability for MIPs to be a cheaper easier production of antibody/enzyme-like binding sites doubles the use of this technique as a breakthrough in medical research and application.
+Such possible medical applications include controlled release drugs, drug monitoring devices, and biological receptor mimetics.
+Additionally, MIPs can act as enzyme inhibitors by selectively binding to an enzyme's active site or key allosteric region, blocking substrate access and effectively reducing the enzyme's catalytic activity.
+Beyond this, MIPs show a promising future in the developing knowledge and application in food sciences.

 The binding activity of MIPs can be lower compared than that of specific antibodies, even though examples have been reported of MIPs with comparable or better performance to commercially produced antibodies.
 This yields a wide variety of applications for MIPs from efficient extraction to pharmaceutical/medical uses.
 MIPs offer many advantages over protein binding sites.
 Proteins are difficult and expensive to purify, denature (pH, heat, proteolysis), and are difficult to immobilize for reuse.
 Synthetic polymers are cheap, easy to synthesize, and allow for elaborate, synthetic side chains to be incorporated.
 Unique side chains allow for higher affinity, selectivity, and specificity.